 Some days it is burdensome to read chapters of history like the Rust Plague.
-It feels like humanity, myself included of course, is a one-trick pony.
-We fail over and over to see cause and effect.
+It feels like human perception of reality, myself included of course, is a one-trick pony.
+We fail over and over to see cause and effect relationships though surrounded with personal and practical examples.

 the creation of the Federal Reserve -1913